 - We live in the knowledge economy, so R&D needs to show advancement in knowledge of some kind.

-What gives me the right to claim R&D tax credits?
+What gives a startup the right to claim R&D tax credits?

 What’s important is that you are bringing something new to the market.
 You can do that by either offering an improvement to an existing product or service, or something genuinely new.
 If you have invested in non-revenue-generating work to advance your product or service, you can put in a claim.